collectionspace/cspace-installer/README.md

 - [Postgres](#) database server

-All of the standard CollectionSpace tenants can be enabled via configuration and by using one (or more) of the standard tenants your CollectionSpace system will be on the recommended and supported upgrade path.
+All of the standard CollectionSpace tenants can be enabled via configuration and by using one (or more) of the provided tenants your CollectionSpace system will be on the recommended and supported upgrade path.